 Individuals interested in moving forward can also check out “Electrification Badged" contractors listed on the Michigan Saves website to get quotes for various types of services.
 These contractors can help you move forward with proven technologies such as high-efficiency heat pumps, solar and battery storage systems, or many other clean energy opportunities.

 Lastly, we encourage interested individuals to check out the list of Tax Credits available for making the transition to cleaner, safer, and more affordable homes and businesses, such as those listed on the U.S. Department of Energy's website.

 10. Is Ann Arbor's electricity franchise with DTE different from the fossil gas agreement?

 Yes.
 The City of Ann Arbor has a separate electric franchise with DTE Electric.
 This electric franchise is established by state law and has no termination date.
 Any heating franchise, on the other hand, must be periodically re-negotiated.

-The resolution that City Council is considering on March 20, 2023, would task the Administrator with addressing the fossil gas franchise the City has with DTE Gas, which is slated to expire in 2027.
+The resolution that City Council passed on March 20, 2023 tasked the Administrator with addressing the fossil gas franchise the City has with DTE Gas, which is slated to expire in 2027.

 11. When do you expect negotiations to begin?

-Council will vote on this proposal on March 20, 2023.
-If that passes, we expect negotiations to begin immediately.
+Council voted on and passed this proposal on March 20, 2023.
+We expect negotiations to begin in the near term.